Gregy677/3Step/README.md

     return nil
 end

--- Hop to the selected server
+-- Hop to new server
 local function hopServer()
     local newServerID = findNewServer()
     if newServerID then